CS-555-Team-3/CS_555_Team-3/backend/README.md

-# Backend Frameword: Django
+# Backend Framework: Django
 ### 1. Setup Process - Please follow the steps to active the server:

-1. We use Python3 and pip3 for this project, check whether you've installed Python3 and pip3 by:
+1. We use Python3 and pip3 for this project, check whether you've installed Python3 and pip3:
       ```
       python3 --version
       ```